-I’m one of those annoying freaks who has loads of confidence.
-I just bowl in there and get on with stuff and it never occurs to me that I won’t be able to do something.
-I might wonder how but it doesn’t ever enter my head that I can’t.
-I fully appreciate this is weird and unusual behaviour and that most people need a bit of a push to get out of their comfort zones.
-So, because I think being a VA is amazing and will make you incredibly happy, today I’m going to give you a really hard shove.
+I’m lucky because I seem to have been born with loads of confidence.
+It never occurs to me that I won’t be able to do something – I might wonder how I’m going to do it, but I never think that I can’t.
+However, I know that most people aren’t freaks like me and need a bit of a push to get out of their comfort zones.
+So hold still while I give you a good hard shove!

 Life was passing me by and I wasn’t living the type of life I wanted – not that I even knew what kind of life that was – I just knew I wasn’t fulfilled and that I wanted to be more.

-Initially I was a bit “yeah really, a self-help book, whoop-di-doo”.
+Initially, I was a bit “yeah really, a self-help book, whoop-di-doo”.
 I’m not a self-help kinda gal and I assumed the book was going to be rather la-la with all sorts of cosmic nonsense.

 And it works.

-I often refer back to this book to keep me on track and help me get what I want.
-There are certain statements that still really resonate with me and I’d like to share them with you so you can get the kick up the arse you need to stop faffing around and start your own VA business.
+As there are certain statements that really resonate with me, I’d like to share them with you so you can stop faffing around and start your own Virtual Assistant business.

 Take 100% responsibility for your life – stop the excuses, stop the victim stories and shut up with all the reasons why you can’t and why you haven’t.

 99% of all failures come from people who have a habit of making excuses – give up your excuses, stop the self-limiting thoughts and stop thinking that external factors are preventing you from doing what you want when really it’s just you.